Hieuducemo/demo-master-Facility/README.md

 ### 20/05/2023
 Duc will work with store and Quan will work with the sever
 ### 23/05/2023
-Get ready for the store and we are stil working on with the sever
+Get ready for the store and we are still working on with the sever
 <img width="909" alt="image" src="https://github.com/Hieuducemo/demo-master-Facility/assets/115462421/317ebb8b-5faa-44c0-9ef0-0c1125d2d93e">

 ### 24/05/2023
 Project Day 2
+Acceptable result*